ajeet97/renzo_points/README.md

 ## Pending Work

-- Liquidity is also minted form `spNFT` contract.
+- Liquidity is also minted form `spNFT` (auto mode) contract.
 Events from this contract needs to be monitored as well.
+- For lazy update user's position, keep track of timestamps where liquidity of the pool gets updated and for each user track till which checkpoint points has been calculated.
+And update points with latest checkpoint.
+- Figure out other events on AlgebraPool that needs to be watched
+- Fetch `tickSpacing` from AlgebraPool contract and use that to construct `Pool` instance.

+### Check if possible

+- Time interval processor can be removed by adding info for each state & corresponding boost in logs.
+- Just watch for swap, mint & burn on AlgebraPool and somehow figure out who the owner was.